wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-teams-migrate-direct-routing/includes/2-prepare-migrate-direct-routing.md

 Before you can migrate to Microsoft Teams Direct Routing from your previous telephony system, you must carefully consider some key aspects of the new system, such as the location of the Session Border Controller (SBC).

-Suppose that you are an Teams administrator and you beginning the planning phase for implementing Direct Routing.
-You need to determine where to place the Session Border Controller and how to prepare to cutting over to the new system.
+Suppose that you are a Teams administrator and you beginning the planning phase for implementing Direct Routing.
+You need to determine where to place the Session Border Controller and how to prepare to cut over to the new system.

 Here you will learn where to place the Session Border Controller and prepare for the cut over.